 Description:

-The LE_Set_Connection_Supplemental_Receive_Parameters command is used to set the antenna switching pattern, switching and sampling slot durations for receiving Supplementals on the connection identified by the Connection_Handle parameter.
-The command shall be issued at least once on a connection before the LE Connection Supplemental Request Enable command is first issued for that connection.
+The LE_Set_Connection_Supplemental_Receive_Parameters command is used to set the antenna switching pattern and switching and sampling slot durations for receiving Supplementals on the connection identified by the Connection_Handle parameter.

-The Host shall not issue this command when Supplemental requests have been enabled on the connection; otherwise the Controller shall return the Command Disallowed (0x0C) error code.
+If the Host issues this command when Supplemental requests have been enabled on the connection, the Controller shall return the error code Command Disallowed (0x0C).

-If the Controller does not support 1 µs switching and sampling, the Unsupported Feature or Parameter value (0x11) error code shall be returned when the Host sets the Slot_Duration parameter to 0x01.
+If the Slot_Durations parameter is set to 0x01 and the Controller does not support 1 µs switching and sampling, the Controller shall return the error code Unsupported Feature or Parameter value (0x11).

+The Slot_Durations parameter is only valid when receiving an AoA Supplemental.